phonedude/cs595-s21/assignments/jayanetti/4/README.md

  * If you click somewhere on the page (Ex: "Register" button), it will display "account.booking.com refused to connect" with the security error "Blocked a frame with origin http://localhost:4000 from accessing a cross-origin frame".
 <img src="screenshots/booking2.png" width="700">

-In order to report these, I have added a column name "toplevel: isframable" to the data.csv file.
+In order to report these, I have added a column name "toplevel: isframable" to the final [data](data.csv) file.

-Therefore,
-* Further analysis of those non-framable sites reported above showed that,
+* Therefore, more detailed summary is as below.

    * Total number of sites: 99
    * Site is framable: 11